joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-#### Without template function
+#### Without render(template) function

-If you don't like to use the `separate template function` to write JSX tags, you still can also use the `Component function` directly to return the JSX tags:
+If you don't like to use the `separate render function` to write JSX tags, you still can also use the `Component function` directly to return the JSX tags:

 ```tsx
 import React, { useState } from 'react';